 —

-Owner, William Foley has a background that reads like someone who has lived 2 lives.
+Owner, William Foley has a background that reads like someone who has lived multiple lives.
 He is a graduate of West Point, has served in the Air Force and has both his MBA and law degrees.
 He has been Chairman of CKE (controls Carl’s Junior) where he helped turned that franchise around in part by appealing to younger generations.
 Currently he serves as Chairman of two Fortune 500 companies including Fidelity National Information Services, a major title company that is one of the largest in the nation.
-Also of note is his golfing ability; he was voted among the Top 20 Executive Golfers in a recent Golfer’s Digest Magazine!
+Also of note is his golfing ability; he was voted among the Top 20 Executive Golfers in a recent Golfer’s Digest Magazine.

 Other notable landmarks on the property are a petrified wood bridge which dates from 1903 and is the only known surviving petrified wood bridge in Napa County.
 Not to be outdone by the bridge, is the outdoor brick oven.
 This oven is in excellent condition, it dates from 1882 and may be the oldest oven of its kind in the county.

 Tastings at the winery are held in their elegant tasting salon and are for allocation list customers, by invitation or for serious wine enthusiasts by referral.
 Visits typically last about an hour including a tour of their caves and a barrel sample of their latest vintage.
-The 7,000 square feet of caves is more than ample space for their current limited production.
-The tasting room is in a chic furnished large room in the cave and the eclectic chandeliers (made out of hanging metal) and unique lighting was all contributed by Erika who is an owner of the Amsterdam based UXUS design firm.
-Their “Altvs Alcove” interestingly enough contains a number of previous vintages all with formidable Robert Parker quotes (from each year) painted above the wine!
+The cave is more than ample space for their limited production.

-Merus Wines are found in fine restaurants in select locations nationwide including CA, FL, NV, NY and other states.
-One can sometimes find their wine locally at Cole’s Chop House in the city of Napa or at the Oakville Grocery.
 Select library wines are sold through their website, often up to 10 years old.
 For more information, to request an appointment and or to sign up for their mailing list, visit: www.meruswines.com

 Leave a Reply